 This timeless yet simple kitchen design originated from the 18th-century Quakers, known as the ‘Shakers’ because of their animated style of worship

-Of course, you dont necessarily have to follow the Shaker style bible to the letter in todays kitchens, an element of the classic design lends a heritage feel, but also creates a scheme neutral enough for you to put your own style stamp on a space.
-Have a look through our favourite Shaker-style kitchens .
+Of course, when considering simple kitchen ideas, you don’t necessarily have to follow the Shaker style bible to the letter.
+In today’s kitchens, an element of the classic design lends a heritage feel, but also creates a scheme neutral enough for you to put your own style stamp on a space.

 1. Factor in a free-standing unit